copvict/LoginRFID/README.md

 ## Future Improvements

-1. Implement functionality for basic commands such as "help", "ls", and "cd" to emulate the CLI experience.
-2. User input to navigate through a website.
-3. HackerMode: Random user keystrokes will dump program from a input file.
+1. Implement database connectivity to send and retrieve hashes.

 ## Demo

 [![demo](https://asciinema.org/a/fya448W8HEdupamxscgRSYzSi.svg)](https://asciinema.org/a/fya448W8HEdupamxscgRSYzSi?autoplay=1)

 NOTE: I have mapped the script to run at every SSH session.
-(I'm aware this kills the whole point of remote connection, but I only intented to use it as a test environment.)
+Kills sessions if authentication fails (I'm aware this kills the whole point of remote connection, but I only intented to use it as a test environment).

 ## Built Using